EvanA4/EvansTurtleLibrary/wall/README.md

 Takes in the arguments `width` and `height`, in that order.
 Running `Wall 9 5` means the wall will be nine blocks wide and 5 blocks tall.
 The pastebin code is `htt4iCN1`.

+> [!WARNING]
+> If you place any blocks in the turtle's inventory before the program runs, make sure that you fill the slots from the top left to the bottom right.
+> This program assumes the inventory is empty aside from the blocks to build with.
+Make sure the turtle has enough fuel to do the job!